Depression: don’t separate the mind from the body!

 “The evidence for a link between depression and inflammation is quite compelling now, and there is also mounting evidence for a link between suicide and inflammation across a range of mental disorders,” explains Dr Peter Talbot, the lead investigator.
 “If we can learn more about these links, it may lead to more effective prevention or treatments of depression and suicidal thinking by targeting aspects of the inflammatory process.”

-InfectionWell in my experience, depression can come hand in hand with infectious diseases, but that is likely to be the last thing that your GP will look for.
-Analyzing your recent health history may give some clues, remembering a tick bite many years ago was mine, but you may have had a viral infection such as EBV, or been traveling and exposed to stomach bugs such as amoebic dysentery, e coli etc. EBV is directly associated with autoimmune conditions (and inflammation) as it and other virus’s are regulated by part of our immune system known as CD8+T cells.
+In my experience, depression can come hand-in-hand with infectious diseases, but that is likely to be the last thing your GP will seek.
+Analysing your recent health history may give some clues.
+Remembering a tick bite many years ago was mine, but you may have had a viral infection such as EBV, or been travelling and exposed to stomach bugs such as amoebic dysentery, e-coli etc. EBV is directly associated with autoimmune conditions (and inflammation) as it and other viruses are regulated by part of our immune system known as CD8+T cells.
 Estrogen decreases CD8+ T cells, which explains the higher incidence of autoimmunity in females.
 Bioresonance testing will pick up on infections and can also indicate what may help control inflammation caused by infection.

 Tags: autoimmune, Autoimmune Disorders, autoimmune thyroid, bioresonance, C reactive protien, Chronic Fatigue, CRP, depression, EBV, Epston Barr Virus, estrogen, Hashimotos, Hypothyroidism, Inflammation, M.E, oestrogen, Thyroid, Toxicity